 A certain type of dentist, called an oral surgeon, performs surgery but their scope of experience is limited to the mouth.
 Dentists and doctors receive different training and education.
 Most of the time, x-rays and other preventive dental care aren't covered by typical health plans.
 For this reason, you'll need a dental plan that covers oral care.

-A routine physical exam in your doctor's office will monitor you and help maintain the overall health of your body, a regular dental exam in your doctor's office, dentist the office monitors and supports your oral health.There are several reasons to see a dentist, and it's important to have a dental checkup every six months.
+A routine physical exam in your doctor's office will monitor you and help maintain the overall health of your body; similarly, a regular dental exam in your dentist's office monitors and supports your oral health.There are several reasons to see a dentist, and it's important to have a dental checkup every six months.
 Ask your dentist about their recent training and experience related specifically to your condition and gender.
 There are different specialties within dentistry; oral medicine, oral pathology, oral and maxillofacial surgery, periodontists, orthodontists, etc. In conclusion, dentists are doctors who specialize in oral health.